piafle3005/group3/use-cases/use-case-16.md

 ### Trigger

-A request for the capital cities' information is sent to the organisation the report is being made for.
+A request for cities' information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population's information about all the capital cities in the world.
+1. Employee requests population's information about the top N populated cities in the given district.
+2. Employee requests the N variable to get cities's information from.
-2. Employee extracts current population's information of all the capital cities in the world.
+3. Employee extracts current population's information of the given N number of cities from the district given.
-3. Employee provides the report to organisation.
+4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the report can't be produced.
+    1. Employee is informed that the N variable and/or the district is invalid and report can't be produced.

 ## SUB-VARIATIONS